medeiros/medeiros.github.io/_drafts/Docker-without-sudo.md

 ### Footnotes

-<sup id="s1">1</sup> comands here presents were tested in Arch Linux, and may not work correctly in other distros.
-But the general ideia is the same and Google is always for the rescue.
+<sup id="s1">1</sup> The commands here presented were tested in Arch Linux, and may not work correctly in other distros.
+But the general ideia is the same and Google is there for the rescue.